Last Updated on April 10, 2022 by Rei Garnet

 Rabbits that are fighting suddenly are a lot of concern, especially if the rabbits are both males.

-Male rabbits tend to fight more often than two females or males and females.
+Male rabbits tend to fight more often than compared to females or opposite genders.
 This is due to hormones kicking in at around 4 months old.

 So without further ado, let’s get started.

-The main reason rabbits get neutered is to lessen the amount of hormones in their body that would often compel rabbits to be territorial and aggressive with each other.
+The main reason rabbits get neutered or spayed is to reduce the amount of hormones in their bodies.
+Hormones are what compel them to be territorial and aggressive with each other.

 - Appetite change

 - Rapid breathing

 If you notice any of these symptoms, separate your rabbits and bring the sick one to a veterinarian.
 Find one that specializes in rabbits.

 Additionally, stress could also lead to your rabbit fighting all of a sudden, even when they’re already neutered or spayed.
 Here are the most common reasons why your rabbit might be stressed: